duluca/local-weather-app/README.md

 Build, debug and publish Docker images with [**npm Scripts for Docker**](bit.ly/npmScriptsForDocker) and achieve Blue-Green deployments on AWS Fargate with [**npm Scripts for AWS**](bit.ly/npmScriptsForAWS).

 ## Build

 - `npm run build:prod` to build a production optimized version of the app.
 - `npm run docker:debug` to run tests and build a containerized version of the app.

-## _Deprecated: Waffle.io_
-Sadly Waffle.io no longer exists.
-I recommend using GitHub Projects as a free replacement.

-## _Deprecated: Using Zeit Now with Docker_
-Unfortunately Zeit Now no longer allows publication of arbitrary `Dockerfile` images.
-Using Zeit v2 you can publish the output of your `dist` folder and still be able to host your application for free.

-A replacement for publishing arbitrary Docker images would be a new service called [Google Cloud Run](https://cloud.google.com/run/).
-A sample command would look like `gcloud beta run deploy --image localcast-weather`.

 ## Developers

 This app was developed to demonstrate Angular fundementals, unit testing, and different techniques for building Angular apps using reactive patterns.
 The app is a good blueprint if you intend to build largely a single screen app experience.
 Questions?
 Consider creating an issue on this repo and buying my book at http://AngularForEnterprise.com.

 ### Pre-requisites